Persistent Homology Over Directed Acyclic Graphs

 In this section, we consider $\mathcal{X}_G$ where $G$ is a directed acyclic graph with a single source vertex $s$.
+Also, each vertex of the graph will represent a subset of a particular fixed cell complex, although this final complex may or may not actually appear as a complex attached to a vertex in $G$.
 To limit the number of cells which $f_e$ can introduce (where $e = (u,v) \in G$), we assume that each inclusion $f_e$ adds a single cell to the underlying space.
-As a result, we will also assume that the space $X_s$ will consist of the empty set.
-This assumption is both standard in most persistence algorithms~\cite{zigzag-mm,persistencealgorithm} and quite natural given that we can decompose any inclusion map into a series of inclusions of one simplex at a time.
+We will also assume that at each source vertex $s$ that $X_s = \emptyset$.
+These assumptions are standard in most persistence algorithms~\cite{zigzag-mm,module} and quite natural given that we can decompose any inclusion map into a series of inclusions of one simplex at a time.

-First, note if we consider a single source-single sink subgraph, it suffices to take any directed path between them in $G$ and compose the maps, since the persistent homology diagram commutes.
-Therefore, a straightforward application of the $O(n^3)$ standard persistence algorithm would yield a $O(n^5)$ algorithm.
-Using tools from recent work to compute zigzag persistence in matrix multiple time~\cite{zigzag-mm} would give a running time of $O(n^2 (M(l))+l^2 \log^2 l))$, where $l$ is the length of the longest path between any source and sink and $M(l)$ is the time to multiply two $l \times l$ matrices.
+If we consider a subgraph $G'\subset G$ with source $s$ and sink $t$, Lemma~\ref{lem:ssss} implies that we only need to find the image of $H_k(X_s) \to H_k(X_t)$.
+This image can be found by following any path from $s$ to $t$ and applying the standard persistence algorithm.
+This can be repeated for every pair of vertices of $G$.
+Therefore, a straightforward application of the cubic time standard persistence algorithm would yield an $O(n^2 l^3)$ algorithm, where $n$ is the number of vertices of the graph and $l$ is the length of the longest directed path from source to sink.
+Using tools from recent work to compute zigzag persistence in matrix multiply time~\cite{zigzag-mm} would give a running time of $O(n^2 (M(l))+l^2 \log^2 l))$, where $l$ is the length of the longest path between any source and sink and $M(l)$ is the time to multiply two $l \times l$ matrices.